-Our hair have a complex structure that consists of a hair shaft, a hair root and a follicle that stimulates hair growth.
+Our hair has a complex structure that consists of a hair shaft, a hair root and a follicle that stimulates hair growth.
 It is located in the middle layer of the skin, which is nourished through the richly vascularized nipple.
-The amount of hair of each person is different, but usually it is estimated around 85,000.
-To 140.000 hair, and the development of hair follicles begins during the first months of gestation.
+The amount of hair of each person is different, but usually it is estimated around 85,000 to 140.000 hair, and the development of hair follicles begins during the first months of gestation.
 While the fetus is around 60 days old, the first hair follicles are starting to form.

 The last phase mainly concerns hair that is completely calloused, in which the metabolism does not take place.
 After about 30 – 90 days, the hair bulb loses its thickness and slowly falls out when washing or brushing the head.
 In this phase, the old hair is pushed out by the new hair.